Signature whistle: Within groups

+Child–directed communication

+In the Sarasota Dolphin Research Program's library of recordings were 19 female common bottlenose dolphins producing signature whistles both with and without the presence of their dependent calf.
+In all 19 cases, the mother dolphin inflected the signature whistle when their calf was present, by reaching a higher frequency, or using a wider frequency range.
+Mothers have been shown to use signature whistles even more often when they are separated from their child calf: according to a study by Smolker et al., signature whistles increased as the distance from the mother and calf increased.
+The study also notes that infants in turn use their signature whistle to document their return to their mother.
+Similarly, humans use higher fundamental frequencies and a wider pitch range to inflect child–directed speech (CDS).
+This has rarely been discovered in other species.
+The researchers stated that CDS benefits for humans are cueing the child to pay attention, long-term bonding, and promoting the development of lifelong vocal learning, with parallels in these bottlenose dolphins in an example of convergent evolution.

 Between groups

 Dolphins also use signature whistles to provide identity information when meeting new groups of dolphins.
 When groups of dolphins first join whistle exchanges are a necessary component of the social interaction.
 Signature whistles between groups are the primary source in providing identity information due to the fact that only 10 percent of joins occurred without whistles.
 Signature whistle emission rates are nine times higher when two groups encounter each other than in peak whistle rates during general socialization within pods; and they repeat them multiple times during the exchange.
-The repetition of signature whistle's increases the chances of correct identification.
+The repetition of signature whistles increases the chances of correct identification.

 Whistle matching may occur when two or more groups of dolphins encounter each other, as well.
 Bottlenose dolphins have low rates of aggression towards close associates and other members of the species.
 It is observed when a dolphin copies another individual's whistle and repeats it back.
 Matching occurs in order for one dolphin to acknowledge another individual's presence, which can occur when the animals are up to 600 meters apart.
 Signature whistles may play an important role in interactions between groups.